Lorazepam 2mg: Uses, Benefits, and Precautions

 Discontinuation Precautions

-- Gradual tapering of the dose is essential to minimize withdrawal symptoms
+- Gradual tapering of the dose is essential to minimise withdrawal symptoms.

 - Close medical supervision during the tapering process

-- Consideration of alternative treatments or coping strategies for underlying anxiety
+- Consideration of alternative treatments or coping strategies for the underlying anxiety

 Pharmacokinetics and Metabolism